 Both of these prominent landforms must have had an impact on the surrounding landscape too.
 An example being the Roman roads.
 There are no officially recognised roman roads in the area around Hod Hill, but they must have existed.
 Two possible ones include routes to firstly Badbury Rings (another Iron Age hill fort with Roman evidence) and secondly to Dorchester (the Roman town of Dunovaria).
 The routes could include existing footpaths and small roads.
 The Badbury route being more visible on the Badbury side to Buzbury Rings but disappears when reaching Blandford.
 The Dorchester route maybe using the current Wessex ridgeway to Bullbarrow Hill, continuing south west through byways to Puddletown and onwards to Dorchester.

-Head across the Roman site, the views opening up in front of you.
+Head diagonally across the Roman site, the views opening up in front of you.
 The white house of Little Hanford being especially prominent.
 Exit Hod by the far north west corner to follow the hill back down to the car park.